jakeva/jakeva.github.io/index.md

 <span>
 <h4 class="well">
-I am a graphics specialist, and a full-stack Web, iOS and Mac OS X developer currently living in <a href="https://maps.google.com/maps/place?ftid=0x87523d9488d131ed:0x5b53b7a0484d31ca&amp;q=Salt+Lake+City,+UT&amp;hl=en&amp;ie=UTF8&amp;ll=40.760779,-111.891047&amp;spn=0.00052,0.000687&amp;t=h&amp;z=11&amp;vpsrc=0">Salt Lake City, Utah</a>.
+I am a graphics specialist and a full-stack Web, iOS and Mac OS X developer currently living in <a href="https://maps.google.com/maps/place?ftid=0x87523d9488d131ed:0x5b53b7a0484d31ca&amp;q=Salt+Lake+City,+UT&amp;hl=en&amp;ie=UTF8&amp;ll=40.760779,-111.891047&amp;spn=0.00052,0.000687&amp;t=h&amp;z=11&amp;vpsrc=0">Salt Lake City, Utah</a>.
 I wrote my first code when I was 8 years old.
 I'm still writing software, and I've done a whole lot of other stuff too.
 It was a lot of fun when I started, these days it's just ridiculous.
 If you're looking for a disciplined developer with an eye for design, please <a href="#" id="email_contact">get in touch</a>.
 </h4>
 </span>
 <script type="text/javascript" >